mirkosignorelli/erum2020/README.md

 ## Lightning talk about ptmixed

 - Here is the [deck of slides about ptmixed that I presented](https://github.com/m-signo/erum2020/blob/master/beamer-signorelli-erum2020.pdf) on Friday
-- Here you can find the [preprint of the article about ptmixed](https://arxiv.org/abs/2004.11193), which is in press with Statistical Modelling
+- Here you can download (freely) the [article that describes the methodology on which ptmixed is based](https://doi.org/10.1177/1471082X20936017)
 - Finally, at this page you can [find out more about ptmixed and other R projects](https://mirkosignorelli.wixsite.com/home/software) that I have been working on over the last few years

 ## e-Rum2020 resources